Baubo: Eleusinian Mysteries

-Baubo is also mentioned in two Orphic fragments – fragments 52 and 49 – relating to the Elusinian mysteries and specifically the cheering of Demeter during her stay at Eleusis as she mourns the loss of her daughter.
+Baubo is mentioned in two Orphic fragments – fragments 52 and 49 – relating to the Eleusinian mysteries and specifically the cheering of Demeter during her stay at Eleusis as she mourns the loss of her daughter.
 In fragment 49, Baubo is the name of the mother of Demophon — a mortal child whom Demeter unsuccessfully attempts to turn immortal by anointing him with ambrosia and placing him nightly in the fire.
 In other sources Demophon is the son of the King of Eleusis, Celeus, and his queen, Metanira.
 This suggests that in fragment 49 Baubo is the queen of Eleusis.
 In this fragment, when Baubo sees what Demeter is doing, she cries out in fear.
 In response Demeter burns the child to death.

 In fragment 52, Demeter stays at Eleusis and mourns the loss of her daughter Persephone, who had been abducted by Hades, and Baubo makes her laugh through an act of anasyrma.
 In other sources such as the Homeric Hymn to Demeter the role of cheering Demeter up is filled by a slave named Iambe, who does so by making jokes.

 Fragment 52 is preserved in the Protrepticus of Clement of Alexandria, written in the second century CE, who presents the fragment as proof of the depravity of the Eleusinian Mysteries and Greek religion more generally.
 The context he provides for the quote is that Demeter had rested at Eleusis during her search for her daughter, and Baubo, treating her as a guest, had offered her food and wine.
 Demeter refused these due to her mourning; the rejection of hospitality was perceived as a slight by Baubo who responded by showing her genitals.
 However, Baubo's actions are usually interpreted as an attempt to cheer Demeter up, rather than a response to a slight, based on the corresponding scene in The Homeric Hymn to Demeter.
 Ralph Rosen sees the act as an attempt to cheer Demeter up specifically by mocking her, as is also the case with Iambe.
 Rosen also notes, however, that no one would have understood this as serious, or contemptuous mockery of the goddess.